TreyVanderpool/test_md/readme_how_to.md

         Optional
         Method: POST/PUT
         Valid Values: Numeric value between 1 (1 day) and 36500 (100 years)
-        Specifies time to live in days for each key.
-It's a numeric value between 1 and 36500 (100 years) days.
-If not specified it defaults 2555 days (7 year).
+        Specifies time to live in days for each key and each key can have their own unique time to live value.
+If not specified it defaults 2555 days (7 years).
 The built-in background expiration process automatically cleans up expired keys.

     - Content-Type: {content-type}
         Optional